POLTICAL SCIENCE Major

 As a political science major, you will develop an awareness of the modern world in its many historical and political dimensions.
-You'll learn to view other people and cultures objectively as you develop your writing, research and critical thinking skills.
-You may also choose to major in political science with a concentration in law and justice, gaining an understanding of current legal issues and receiving preparation for postgraduate study in law.
+You’ll learn to view other people and cultures objectively as you develop your writing, research, and critical thinking skills.

-- Representative Robin Hayes - Washington Office - Washington, D.C.
+- Washington Office of Representative Robin Hayes – Washington, D.C.

 - McDaniel Anderson LLC – Raleigh (law firm)

-Recent graduates are engaged in a range of professional and academic pursuits, including:
+Graduates from Meredith are engaged in a range of professional and academic pursuits, including

 - Security Studies Program, Georgetown University

 - Drug Enforcement Administration

 - Assistant Director of Government Relations, Arc of North Carolina